 Sentences

-Of course, when we’re learning grammar in school we learn all of the concepts I’ve mentioned in this article.
+Of course, when we’re learning grammar in school we learn all of the basic concepts I’ve mentioned in this article.
 Analyzing these grammatical patterns can tell us a lot about a language and the people that use it.

 Interactions

-Ah, one of my favorite parts of linguistics.
+This is one of my favorite parts of linguistics.
 Often called sociolinguistics, this looks at the ways that we use language in social and cultural contexts.
 Where the rest of this has been about the structure of language, this is about the perceptions of language.

 When I mention a language like French, German, or Japanese, you probably have certain perceptions of them.
 One might sound beautiful while another sounds angry or seems complicated to learn.
 You might have similar ideas about different accents or dialects in your own language.
 So, a standard British accent might sound different to you than an American Southern accent, but they are both English and can understand each other (usually).